Skip to Content

 7 Bicycle Safety Tips to Prevent Accidents in Baltimore

-It is no secret that bicycle accidents happen all the time.
+It is no secret that bicycle accidents happen all the time in Maryland.
 In fact, they are one of the leading causes of injury and death for children and adults in the United States.
 With more people than ever commuting to work by bike, it is important to take extra precautions to prevent these types of accidents from happening.

 Baltimore bicycle accident lawyer John Leppler’s personal injury law firm has put together the following 7 bicycle safety tips will help keep you safe on your bike riding adventures: